john29917958/Korat-Framework/README.md

 # Korat-Framework
 For designing the Korat framework.

+## Analysis
+The potential changes in every Korat automation project are listed [here](https://hackmd.io/s/HkMt6GogW#possible-changes).

+## Demonstration
-About how easily replace behaviors and images, please look at "App/Program.cs":
+About how to easily replace behaviors and images, please look at "App/Program.cs":
 ```csharp
 class Program
 {